RobinTT69/e-z-screenshot-linux/README.md

 # Dependencies
+ *Note: Dependencies are automatically installed when building via the AUR*

 - Python - for running the script
-- flameshot - for taking screenshots (primary screenshot tool)
+- Flameshot - for taking screenshots (primary screenshot tool)
-- grim - for taking screenshots (secondary screenshot tool if flameshot is broken)
+- Grim - for taking screenshots (secondary screenshot tool if flameshot is broken)
-- slurp - for selecting screen areas
+- Slurp - for selecting screen areas
-- requests - for making HTTP requests
+- python-requests - for making HTTP requests
 - xclip - for managing clipboard content on x11 systems

-### Install requests with pip (python should be installed prior to this)
+#### Install requests with pip (python should be installed prior to this)
 ```bash
 pip install requests
 ```